vmware-tanzu/tanzu-framework/docs/cli/plugin_guide.md

 ### Flags:
 * A user should only be required to explicitly set a max of 2 flags; most flags should be sanely defaulted
-* Add as many flags as necessary configure the command
+* Add as many flags as necessary to configure the command
-* Consider using a config file if the number of flags exceeds 5
+* Consider additionally using a config file if the number of flags exceeds 5

 ### Verbs:
 * Use the standard CRUD actions as much as possible